mnr/writing-wip/Do-Ye0n_lives_on.md

 Not surprisingly, the stock market isn't bothered about this enterprise.
 Corporate espionage (*ransomware*) has cash flow and can be publicly traded.
 There are legal issues and occasionally a corporation will step beyond the boundaries, but in those cases, lawsuits are filed, a few guilty engineers are punished, divisions are sold off to competitors and the stockholders lose their investment.
 Just another hostile takeover.

 It's actually a bit more complex.
 Every sane corporation must have insurance against ransomware if they want to remain on the stock market.
 No insurance is corporate malfeasance.
-Insurance makes good money on ransomware insurance.
-Ransomware insurance wouldn't be necessary if there wasn't companies performing *corporate network penetrative testing*.
-Insurance companies have invested heavily in legislation to ensure the viability of ransomware insurance products.
+Insurance makes good money on *corporate penetrative network testing* insurance.
+Insurance companies invested heavily in legislation to ensure the viability of ransomware insurance products.

 "Okay.
 Yes," Do-Ye0n agrees.
 He's already struggling with reputation issues.
 How much worse can this be?

 ------------------------------------------------------------------------

-Moving from level one to level four housing isn't a normal progression.
-First, level one to level two.
+Moving from level one to level three housing isn't the normal progression.
+Normal is level one to level two.
 Years later, level two to level three.
-Many more years to level four.
 But today he sips strong coffee, turns off the mirror health diagnostics, and leaves his bed unmade.

+The bathroom doesn't stink of urine or bleach; just a faint orange scent.
+His window (a *window!*) displays the Willamette river.
+The ferries to Vancouver and Astoria leave for the second trip of the day.

 He doesn't work at home.
 This job requires serious bandwidth and there are legal concerns.
 So Do-Ye0n has a desk in a warehouse of desks.
 The internet flows through the office like an invisible river at flood plain.
 It feeds whirlpools of data to the fifty-seven people on the inside of a Faraday cage.
 None of the data leaks out of the office, but those fifty-seven find novel ways to bring data in.

 The internet doesn't have a smell.
 The men and women connected to it smell.
-The room could use more ventilation and the people could use a shower; most of them are level three housing and subject to water rationing.
-There are enough level four employees scattered about the room to keep the level three's envious and motivated.
+The room could use more ventilation and the people could use a shower; most of them are level two housing and subject to water rationing.
+There are enough level three employees scattered about the room to keep the level two's envious and motivated.
 Nobody wants to smell bad.
 Nobody wants to admit they had oatmeal for breakfast.
-Level four gets *bacon.*
+Level three gets *bacon.*

 *Corporate network penetrative testing* used to be illegal.
 It was breaking and entering secured computers.
 It was against the law.
 But laws change.
 People like Do-Ye0n perform a service by identifying companies with sloppy security.
 It's better to be called out by friends than to be destroyed by enemies.